adricu/adchpp/readme.txt

 Install boost, swig and scons.
 Ensure that your compiler is available in the PATH.
 To build with gcc (*nix, mingw), run "scons" in the adchpp root folder.
 To build with msvc (windows), run "scons tools=default" in the adchpp root folder.
-To build build a release build, add "mode=release" to the build line.
+To build a release build, add "mode=release" to the build line.

 -- Command line options --